 Boomerang kids are adults who move back in with their parents after having lived on their own.
 While setbacks such as divorce or job loss could prompt an adult child to move back home to lean more heavily on mom and dad, current economic pressures like student loans and rising home prices can also play a role.

 Financial services provider TD Ameritrade sought to gain more insight into what some call "the boomerang generation" by commissioning research firm Harris Poll to survey more than 3,000 adults and teens aged 15 and up.
 The study focused on young millennials (ages 22 to 28), members of Generation Z (ages 15 to 21) and parents with more than $25,000 in investable assets (ages 30 to 60).

-For the most part, survey respondents weren’t too bothered by the idea of adult children moving back home — as long as it was during their early to mid 20s.
-Among each generation surveyed, the age at which moving at home became an embarrassment was, on average, 28.
+For the most part, survey respondents weren’t too bothered by the idea of adult children moving back home — as long as it was during their early 20s to mid-20s.
+Among each generation surveyed, the age at which moving home became an embarrassment was, on average, 28.

 For some, moving back home is seemingly a rite of passage.
 In fact, half of the young millennials surveyed who currently attend college or plan to go to college say they expect to move back home when they finish school.

-While the amount of time an adult child stays in his or her parent’s home will vary based on that child’s personal circumstances, the stint is unlikely to be short.
+While the amount of time an adult child stays in their parent’s home will vary based on that child’s personal circumstances, the stint is unlikely to be short.
 In fact, 25% of young millennials reported moving back in with their parents for a year or two, while another 31% expect their time back home to be more than two years.